alexqgon93/CryptoTracker/README.md

 ## Deliverables:
 * Source code of the Android application
-* Documentation explaining the implementation details and the arachitecture of the application.
+* Documentation explaining the implementation details and the architecture of the application.
 * Optionally, provide a demo video or screenshots showcasing the functionality of the application.

 ## Submission: